 The program provides exposure to a variety of research methods, communication theories and practical applications, with a special emphasis on advocacy.
 Students use multiple perspectives to explore a variety of topics and issues in communication.
-These include how individuals and collectives participate effectively in personal relationships, organizational settings, and public dialogues across cultural contexts, and the impact and effects of media, mediated representations and new technologies.
-They also learn to use communication practices to advocate for others.
+These include how individuals and collectives participate effectively in personal relationships, organizational settings and public dialogues across cultural contexts and via social technologies.
+Students also attend to the impact and effects of media, mediated representations, and new technologies, while learning to use communication strategically to advocate for others.

 Although advocacy is a defining theme in the curriculum, students can tailor the program to their personal goals, focusing on topics such as interpersonal, organizational, sport, environmental, global or technology-mediated communication.

-Graduates are prepared to pursue doctoral work or careers in communication-driven fields such as public affairs, public relations, employee development, community relations and grassroots movements.
+Graduates are prepared to pursue doctoral work or careers in a variety of communication-driven fields such as public affairs, public relations, employee development, strategic communication, community relations and grassroots movements.

 Communication Studies, MA

 New College of Interdisciplinary Arts & Sciences

 The Plan of Study is the required curriculum to complete the program.